sunitparekh/data-anonymization/README.md

 Major changes:

 1. MongoDB support
-2. Command line utility to generate whitelist DSL for RDBMS (reduces pain for writing whitelist dsl)
+2. Command line utility to generate whitelist DSL for RDBMS & MongoDB (reduces pain for writing whitelist dsl)
+3. Added support for reporting fields missing mapping in case of whitelist
+4. Errors reported at the end of process.
+Job doesn't fail for a single error.

 Please see the [Github 0.5.0 milestone page](https://github.com/sunitparekh/data-anonymization/issues?milestone=2&state=open) for more details on changes/fixes in release 0.5.0